![]() |

 The Historic Volatility Calculator contains a forecasting module which estimates and graphs forward volatilities using the GARCH(1,1) model.
 It provides a volatility term structures (to answer the question: "what volatility should I use if pricing an option with a term of 20 weeks").
 Click picture below to enlarge.

 It is a well known phenomenon that volatilities implied by market prices are a function of an option's strike price and time to maturity.
 This is called the volatility smile, or volatility skew, due to the fact that often deeply out of the money or deeply in the money options have significantly higher implied volatilities than options at the money.
 Taking the analysis of the historic data in terms of skewness and excess kurtosis as the starting point, the volatility calculator estimates and graphs the volatility smile for each asset and associated option prices.
 The risk-neutral probability distribution implied by the smile is also graphed.
 Click the picture above enlarge.
 Assumptions regarding kurtosis, skewness, term, volatility and other factors can then be dynamically varied, using slider-bar controls, to see the implications for option prices and the volatility smile.
 This technique can also be used to calibrate the volatility smile (and hence skewness, kurtosis and volatility) with observed market prices.
 See FAQs for more information and references to some of the research behind the approach adopted here for volatility smile modelling.
-See the
+See the Historic

-Historic Volatility Calculator demo for an example of volatility smile modelling.
+Volatility Calculator demo for an example of volatility smile modelling.

 The volatility calculator automatically produces a sheet containing advanced GARCH diagnostic information.
 This include an analysis of the extent to which price samples diverge from a log-normal distribution (as measured by skewness and excess kurtosis of returns), the strength of volatility clustering (measured by autocorrelation in squared returns), the confidence intervals of all GARCH parameters (as measured by their standard errors and associated t-stats), and the confidence interval bounds for the one step ahead volatility forecast (as measured by the standard deviation of the variance).
 The diagnostics sheet

-automatically highlights (using color and narrative) any issues with the
+automatically highlights (using color and narrative) any issues with the data

-informed judgment about the reliability of future volatility forecasts
+judgment about the reliability of future volatility forecasts

-Excel 2002 - 2007 on Windows.
+This application requires Microsoft Excel (32-bit or 64-bit) running under Microsoft Windows.
+For detailed systems requirements, including supported versions of Windows and Excel see systems requirements.
 The Hoadley Finance Add-in for Excel must be installed before using the Historic Volatility Calculator.
-The Excel application is not password protected.
-It can
+The Excel application is

-therefore be used as a template for developing other applications using
+not password protected.
+It can therefore be used as a template for developing

-the options Excel add-in.
+other applications using the options Excel add-in.

 The Historic Volatility Calculator is included free of charge with the full version of the Finance Add-in.
 It is not available with the trial version.